MorseAmalgam/TWINGE/README.md

 TWINGE (TWitch INtegration for Godot Engine) aims to simplify getting chat, redeems, and other streaming input into a Godot project by offering a class that streamlines the process of setting up OAuth and permission scopes.

 I'll write more on how it's supposed to do that later.
+Documentation primarily exists at https://github.com/MorseAmalgam/TWINGE/wiki.

 ## SETUP ##
 *NOTE: You will first need to go through the steps of [Registering Your App](https://dev.twitch.tv/docs/authentication/register-app/) to get a Client ID and Client Secret.*